Jai Quitongo

-Jai Quitongo (born 14 September 1997) is a Scottish professional footballer who plays as a winger for Maltese club Marsaxlokk.
+Jai Quitongo (born 14 September 1997) is a Scottish professional footballer who plays as a winger.

 He has previously played for Morton, Partick Thistle, Machine Sazi, Dumbarton and Queen's Park.
 Throughout his youth career, Quitongo played for Hamilton Academical and Aberdeen.

-Quitongo is a one-time capped Scotland U21 internationalist.
+Quitongo has been capped once for the Scotland national under-21 team.

-Background
+Early life

 Quitongo's father is ex-Hamilton Academical, Heart of Midlothian and St Mirren winger José Quitongo.
-His brother, Rico, plays as a left back for Scottish League One club Queen of the South.
+His brother, Rico, plays as a left back for Scottish League Two club Annan athletic.
+Growing up, he attended Braidhurst High School in Scotland.

 Club career

 Greenock Morton

 After playing for the youth sides at Hamilton Academical and Aberdeen, Quitongo signed for Greenock Morton on a short-term deal in August 2015.
+He played under Scottish manager Jim Duffy while playing for the club.
 He was offered an 18-month extension in December 2015 and made his debut for the first team as a late substitute against Raith Rovers.

 In December 2015, Quitongo signed a contract extension, making him contracted to the club until May 2017.
 His first goal for the club came against Kilmarnock in the League Cup and followed up with a winning strike against Hamilton Academical.

 On 31 August 2016, Morton rejected a bid from Doncaster Rovers for Quitongo's services.
 Quitongo underwent knee surgery in January 2017.
 While recovering from the injury, he signed a new contract with Morton that ran until June 2018.
 He was offered a new one-year deal but this was rescinded in August 2018 and he was released from the club.